liferay/liferay-docs/discover/portal/articles/130-forms/03-form-rules/04-jump-to-page-rules.markdown

 # Action: Jump to Page [](id=action-jump-to-page)

-Use a Jump to Page rule to automatically navigate to a specific page in the form based on one or more conditions.
-This is useful if some pages of the form don't apply to all the form's users.
+Use a Jump to Page rule to navigate automatically to a specific page in the form based on one or more conditions.
+This is useful if some pages don't apply to all the form's users.
 Even fields marked as required on the skipped pages can be successfully skipped using this rule.

-This action won't appear in the rule builder unless the form has multiple pages.
+This action doesn't appear in the rule builder unless the form has multiple pages.

-To follow the example here:
+To follow the example here,

 1. Create a second form page called *Team Information*.